TABLE OF CONTENTS

 Before you apply for a VA loan, keep in mind that the original borrower of a VA loan will need to confirm their military service and commitment.
 However, those who are interested in assuming a VA loan do not require any particular military experience in order to qualify.

 In fact, those who are interested in assuming a VA loan will typically only need to provide their financial documentation and prove their ability to pay back the loan based on the individual lender’s qualifications.
-This, ultimately, works out in favor of those who wish to eliminate their VA loans as well as buyers who are seeking top-notch interest rates that are locked in.
+They won’t have to jump through many of the hoops associated with non-assumable loans, like getting VA loan pre-approval.
+This works out in favor of those who wish to eliminate their VA loans as well as buyers who are seeking top-notch interest rates that are locked in.

 Find out if you qualify for a VA loan with Griffin Funding.